ff7-mods/ff7-flat-wiki/docs/FF7/Field/Script/Opcodes/BC CANM!2.md

 -   **const UByte** *A*: Animation ID for this entity's field object.
 -   **const UByte** *F*: First frame of animation.
 -   **const UByte** *L*: Last frame of animation.
 -   **const UByte** *S*: Relative speed of animation.
 Real model animation speed divide by this to calculate real play speed.

 #### Description

-Exactly the same as [ANIM!2][], but allow set first and last frame of given animation.
+Exactly the same as [ANIM!2](BA ANIM!2.md), but allow set first and last frame of given animation.

 Makou Reactor Description: Play partially the animation \#%1 of the field model (first frame=%2, last frame=%3, speed=%4)

-  [ANIM!2]: BA%20ANIM!2.md "wikilink"